RESEARCH STARTER

 Introduction

 Puerto Rico's status as a territory means that it does not have the same laws or privileges as a US state or municipality.
 It also lacks the sovereignty of an independent nation.
-As a result, its debt cannot be handled in the same way as the debt of an American city like Detroit, which filed for Chapter 9 municipal bankruptcy.
+As a result, its debt could not be handled in the same way as the debt of an American city like Detroit, which filed for Chapter 9 municipal bankruptcy.
 Detroit defaulted on its debts, and its investors experienced huge financial losses.
 Puerto Rico is also different from an independent nation like Greece, which could receive aid from the International Monetary Fund and other organizations during its financial crisis.

 Understanding the Discussion